Then crying “scam” anyway…

-Ok, so these may seem pretty simple to some of you who have been bidding and winning online auctions for quite some time, however many of you may be making the biggest mistake when diving in and trying online auctions for the first time
+Ok, so these may seem pretty simple to some of you who have been bidding and winning penny auctions for quite some time, however many of you may be making the biggest mistake when diving in and trying penny auctions for the first time

-The number one problem bidders have when it comes to online auctions is not understanding how online auctions work.
+The number one problem bidders have when it comes to penny auctions is not understanding how penny auctions work.

-online auctions are online auction/alternative e-commerce websites that allow consumers a chance to win popular consumer electronics, household gadgets and gear, gift cards and other desirable items at a discount.
-But in order to get a discount bidders must take heed and learn how online auctions work and mistakes that cause many bidders to lose a lot of money.
+Penny auctions are online auction/alternative e-commerce websites that allow consumers a chance to win popular consumer electronics, household gadgets and gear, gift cards and other desirable items at a discount.
+But in order to get a discount bidders must take heed and learn how penny auctions work and mistakes that cause many bidders to lose a lot of money.

-I’m sure by now, if you’re reading this you’ll have seen the online auction ads and ending auctions stating end prices for items from anywhere to $0.01 to $100 and beyond.
-This is what you MUST understand – a online auction that ended for $45.99, really took in 4,599 bids from all participating bidders.
+I’m sure by now, if you’re reading this you’ll have seen the penny auction ads and ending auctions stating end prices for items from anywhere to $0.01 to $100 and beyond.
+This is what you MUST understand – a penny auction that ended for $45.99, really took in 4,599 bids from all participating bidders.

 So in actuality, when a site advertises items that end of $45.99, the bidder may have “won” the item for the end price of $45.99, but this is in addition to any purchased bids.
 Say biddertommy won the item, let’s say it was a brand new MacBook pro – awesome deal right?, a MacBook pro retails for $X, well, biddertommy was bidding against just a few other bidders, and he really wanted to win, so he bid a lot… in fact, he placed 998 bids and had to open up another browser window to keep reloading his bid count by purchasing new bidpacks throughout the duration of the auction.